Heller College of Business

 Walter E. Heller and Alyce DeCosta

-The Heller College of Business prides itself on preparing students for future professional and personal success through a cutting-edge curriculum that builds fundamental business knowledge, hand-on projects that develop in-demand professional skills and foster critical-thinking, and experiential learning opportunities that provide exposure to the metropolitan Chicago business community.
-Our faculty are a mix pf award winning scholars and highly successful industry practitioners who challenge students to realize their potential and support their journey to success.
-Our faculty, staff, advisory board members, and network of alumni work collaboratively to ensure the College delivers a world-class education for a diverse student body, preparing them for future roles as business leaders and socially-conscious citizens.
+The Heller College of Business prides itself on preparing students for future professional and personal success through a cutting-edge curriculum that builds fundamental business knowledge, hand-on projects that develop in-demand professional skills and foster critical thinking, and experiential learning opportunities that provide exposure to the metropolitan Chicago business community.
+Our faculty is a mix of award-winning scholars and highly successful industry practitioners who challenge students to realize their potential and support their journey to success.
+Our faculty, staff, advisory board members, and alumni network work collaboratively to ensure the College delivers a world-class education for a diverse student body, preparing them for future roles as business leaders and socially conscious citizens.

 Mission

-The Heller College of Business designs and delivers quality programs and services that meet current and future educational needs of students in a dynamic, global business environment; and promote a climate of integrity and social responsibility while developing critical business skills.
+The Heller College of Business designs and delivers quality academic programs and support services that meet students' current and future educational needs in a dynamic, global business environment.
+We promote a climate of integrity and social responsibility while developing critical business skills.

 Accreditation

-The undergraduate programs of the Heller College of Business (HCB) are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+All University programs are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+In addition, many of the business degree programs offered through the Heller College of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 University business programs worldwide pursue this recognition, and ACBSP accredits approximately 10 percent of business programs in the United States and a few outside the United States.
-ACBSP accreditation is a mark of distinction in that accredited programs must meet national and international standards for teaching excellence, achieving learning outcomes, mission-based strategic planning, and continuous improvement.
-All programs of the University are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+ACBSP accreditation is a mark of distinction in that accredited programs must meet national and international standards for teaching excellence, achieving learning outcomes, mission-based strategic planning and continuous improvement.

 Degree programs